Law and innovation: chronicle of a marriage foretold

 "Any innovation can create obstacles".

-Objects that are both intelligent and autonomous, designed to meet emerging needs... but which can also pose unprecedented problems.
+Objects that are both intelligent and autonomous, designed to meet emerging needs...
+But which can also pose unprecedented problems.
 For example: what do we do with our personal data?
-Should I allow myself to be "geolocated"?
+Should I allow myself to be "geolocalised"?
 Credit card bugs, infringement of liberties, data ownership, cybercrime...
 The list goes on and on of the potential harm our wonderful electronic servants could be responsible for.
 "Alain Foucaran sums up: "Any innovation can create obstacles.
-Whereas in the past we were content to settle disputes as and when they arose, today we would like to foresee in advance what outcry is to be feared.
+Whereas in the past we were content to settle disputes as and when they arose, today we'd like to foresee in advance what kind of outcry is to be feared.
 A field in which electronics engineers admit their limitations...

 Anticipating societal obstacles